 Payment Data Keys

-After being decrypted, the payment data contains the following keys and values:
+After the decryption of the PKPaymentToken, the payment data contains the following keys and values:

 Populating the ISO 8583 fields

-Details are provided below about how to populate ISO 8583 fields with information extracted from the PKPaymentToken.
-For additional information, please consult the Vantiv ISO 8583 specification.
+This section describes how to populate ISO 8583 fields with information extracted from the PKPaymentToken.
+For more information, refer to the Acquirer ISO 8583 Message Format specification.

-When populating the ISO 8583 fields for processing with Vantiv, the ECI indicator (eciIndicator) is mandatory and should always be populated.
-Populate the fields as shown below to enable Vantiv to interpret this as an Apple Pay / eCommerce transaction.
+When populating the ISO 8583 fields for processing with Vantiv, the ECI indicator (eciIndicator) is mandatory; you must always populate it.
+Populate the fields as shown in the table below to enable Vantiv to interpret this as an Apple Pay/eCommerce transaction.

 |Payment Data Key Value||ISO8583||Field Note|